divaprotocol/oracles/docs/Tellor.md

 ## TipClaimed

-Emitted when the tip is claimed.
+Emitted in `claimReward` when the reward is claimed.

 ```
 event TipClaimed(
-    uint256 poolId,         // The Id of an existing derivatives pool
+    uint256 poolId,         // The Id of the pool
     address recipient,      // Address of the tip recipient
-    address tippingToken,   // Address of tipping token
+    address tippingToken,   // Tipping token address
-    uint256 amount          // Claimed tipping token amount
+    uint256 amount          // Claimed amount expressed as an integer with tipping token decimals
 );
 ```